I Love Recipe

 3

 Julienne the bell peppers.
-To slice bell peppers without them slipping, place them with the skin side down on the cutting board.
+To prevent slipping, place the bell pepper with the skin-side down on the cutting board when slicing.

 4

-In a glass bowl, combine the beef and 3 tbsp of sugar.
-Mix thoroughly by hand.
-Mixing sugar first ensures better sweetness in the meat.
+In a glass bowl, add the beef and 3 tbsp of sugar.
+Mix it well by hand.
+Mixing with sugar first ensures the sweetness is well absorbed.

 5

 Add 1 tbsp of minced garlic and 5 tbsp of soy sauce.
-Mix thoroughly by hand until evenly combined.
+Mix thoroughly by hand.

 6

-Once the marinade is evenly mixed with the meat, add a pinch of black pepper and 1 tbsp of sesame oil.
-Mix thoroughly once more.
+Once the seasoning is well mixed with the meat, add a pinch of black pepper and 1 tbsp of sesame oil.
+Mix well again.

 7

 Heat a frying pan over high heat.
-Place the marinated beef in the pan.
-Once the meat juices start to sizzle, spread the bulgogi evenly and cook for about 1 minute.
+Add the seasoned beef to the pan.
+Once the juices start to come out and you hear a sizzling sound, spread the bulgogi evenly and cook for about 1 minute.

 8

-Stir the beef well to cook evenly, then add the sliced onions and bell peppers.
+Stir the meat thoroughly, then add the sliced onions and bell peppers.
 Stir-fry over high heat for about 3 minutes.

 9